-And, these pests can be a big problem in stored comb.
+And, these pests can be a big problem in stored comb supers.
 I have personally seen this in my open air storage shed.
 Hanging frames of comb are stored exposed to light and air.

 It is common to find numerous earwigs living in the comb.
 While they don’t seem to harm the comb, we do not like seeing them.

 Frustrating as this may be, the comb does not seem to suffer any ill effects.
-Beekeepers who use PDB to store honeycomb have the added plus of it keeping earwigs out too.
+Beekeepers who use PDB to store supers with comb have the added plus of it keeping earwigs out too.

-Otherwise, be sure to bump your frames of comb on the ground before storing to dislodge any unwanted residents.
+Otherwise, be sure to bump your frames of comb on the ground before storing to dislodge any unwanted residents in the honeycomb.

 Earwigs Mostly a Nuisance